-864 INTRODUCTION TO ART I: EXPERIMENTING WITH ART 3 credits Grades 9-12
+864 INTRODUCTION TO ART I: EXPERIMENTING WITH ART Grades 9-12 3 credits

-This semester course, starts at the grass roots and is open to anyone interested in getting their feet wet with art.
 This class is centered on getting students to explore and manipulate a variety of different materials.
 The ultimate goal for the course is to weave skill with relativity.
 Each lesson will engage students in learning the "how-to's" of art, such as how to draw or how to paint as well as demonstrate how this information can be useful and relevant in their own lives.
 Students will be encouraged to take risks and let go of control and perfection.
 Students will learn to increase both their skills and their ideas for making art, and their ability to make independent choices within project parameters.
 Students will connect their practice in the classroom by looking at and analyzing the artwork of a variety of different artists.
 There will also be a great deal of importance placed on the process of critiquing, presenting and reflecting upon completed work.
 By the end of the course, students will have looked at many different artists and feel comfortable expressing themselves visually and emotionally.